Simple But Effective Ways To Reduce Stress

 Get more sleep

 Stress can make it difficult to sleep, which feels like a Catch 22 when considering that the amount and quality of sleep you we can impact energy levels, mood, focus, and general functionality.
 If you have difficulty sleeping, consider creating a relaxing bedtime routine and setting.
-This may include listening to soothing music and following a consistent sleep schedule.
+This might include listening to soothing music or picking up a book by an author like J.D.
+Barker and making a habit of reading for an hour before bed each night without any screen time.

 Practice cleanliness